 The name of the degree is determined by the primary supervisor and the student at the end of the programme so that it may accurately reflect the research that has been done.
 The important matter is to design the programme to suit your intended research.
-See Applying, below, for details.
+See Applying for more details.

 Background and skills

-Prior to formal application, the potential applicant should contact the Admissions Tutor, Professor Willard McCarty, preferably by e-mail (firstname.lastname@example.org), for discussion of any of the degrees listed above.
+Prior to formal application, the potential applicant should contact the Admissions Tutor, Professor Willard McCarty (email: email@example.com) for discussion of any of the degrees listed above.

 Pursuit of the PhD while living outside of London is possible though difficult.
-Contact Professor McCarty for details.
+Please contact Professor McCarty for further advice.

-PhD Seminar.
-The departmental PhD Seminar is required for all current doctoral students.
-The purpose of the Seminar is to give students the opportunity to present and discuss their research with each other, with members of the department, current supervisors from other departments and guests.
+The Research student seminar is required attendance for all current doctoral students.
+The purpose of the seminar is to give students the opportunity to present and discuss their research with each other, with members of the department, current supervisors from other departments and guests.
 It meets once every few weeks according to a published schedule.